adobeio/API-playground-Adobe-Campaign/README.md

 # Adobe Campaign Standard API Playground
-  This is a simple app that you can run locally to talk to your ACS instance!
+  Try this simple app to locally run and talk to your Adobe Campaign Standard (ACS) instance!

-# How does it work
+## Setup the Playground
+Run It!

+## Setup

+To set up the playground:

-## 1. Create Campaign Integration on Adobe I/O
+## 1. Create A Campaign Integration on Adobe I/O

-  Follow [this documentation](https://docs.campaign.adobe.com/doc/standard/en/api/ACS_API.html#adobeio-configuration) to create a Campaign Integration on [Adobe I/O Console](https://console.adobe.io/integrations).
+Create a Follow [this documentation](https://docs.campaign.adobe.com/doc/standard/en/api/ACS_API.html#adobeio-configuration) to create a Campaign Integration on [Adobe I/O Console](https://console.adobe.io/integrations).
 Once your integration has been created (it should look something like this picture below) and you have your private key in hand.
 You are ready to play with the website!

   ![screenshot 2017-10-12 16 03 49](https://user-images.githubusercontent.com/7494850/31523228-1d64a7b8-af67-11e7-9c0d-b5fa6e228b6a.png)